 Slick Rick’s “Children’s Story” was one of many hip-hop classics my father played for me during grade school, a memory that comes flooding back whenever I hear, “Uncle Ricky, could you…”

 He explained with enthusiasm why Rick’s sharp, animated storytelling was to be revered.
 The way he illustrated a tale of cops and robbers, a dope fiend named Dave and a pregnant damsel, an old hostage and two impressionable nephews with their eccentric uncle―an entire world built in under five minutes.
-My curious child’s mind was easily enamored with a story that featured simple yet intricate details, fascinated by what a rapper who wrote not just as a songwriter but as a creative author.
+I was enamored with a story featuring simple yet intricate details, and fascinated by a rapper who wrote not just as a songwriter but as a creative author.

 Hip-hop has a long lineage of exceptional narrators.
 While stylistic changes over the last four decades have altered the approach many artists take with their music, the basis of most rap songs is still fundamental storytelling.
-Slick Rick’s gift for world construction inspired but isn’t easily replicated.
-Still, there’s an astounding number of artists, new and old alike, who understand that the creative mind can be vast and boundless; artists who approach their craft with new and inventive blueprints to bring imagined ideas to audio life.
+Slick Rick’s gift for world construction inspired minds but cannot be replicated by others easily.
+Still, there’s an astounding number of artists, new and old alike, who understand the creative mind can be vast and boundless; artists who approach their craft with new and inventive blueprints to bring imagined ideas to audio life.

 One particular approach to tale-telling that isn’t acknowledged enough is the narrative told from an outside perspective—when a rapper leaves his or her own shoes and enters new skin, giving a voice to a man, woman, or object who is unfamiliar to the audience.

 There’s a layer of intricate focus necessary to build narratives and identities for outside characters.
 Cole’s 4 Your Eyez Only wouldn’t have worked as a song or an album without considering all the nuances of telling another man’s story.
-It’s the same needed perspective that makes Eminem’s “Stan” such a breathtaking tale of deranged hero worship and obsessive fandom.
+This same perspective is what makes Eminem’s “Stan” such a breathtaking tale of deranged hero worship and obsessive fandom.
 Em had to become Stan, give him a world with a wife, a nephew, and a burning desire to reach a man he knew only from afar.
-Building the story around letters and voice recordings allowed for both Stan and Em to issue a final response as isolated narration, a dialogue that was still connected without requiring the two to communicate.
-From a friend’s death to a fifth of Vodka, we enter the maddening world of Stan before the grand finale of Eminem’s long-awaited response.
-“Stan” is a flawless display of the disillusionment between fan and artist, genius from concept to execution.
+Building the story around letters and voice recordings allowed for both Stan and Em to issue a final response as isolated narration, a dialogue connected without requiring the two to communicate.
+From a friend’s death to a fifth of Vodka, we enter the disturbing world of Stan before the grand finale of Eminem’s long-awaited response.
+“Stan” is a flawless display of the disillusionment between fan and artist, pure genius from concept to execution.

-Vic Mensa took noticeable cues from “Stan” for the foundation of a story where letters connected a three-character narrative.
-The Autobiography's “Heaven On Earth” follows Vic coming to grips with the murder of a friend.
+On his 2017 debut, The Autobiography, Vic Mensa took noticeable cues from “Stan.”
+On “Heaven On Earth,” Vic comes to grips with the murder of a friend.
 Wisely, Vic allows both the friend and the murderer to speak, giving the song a feeling of completeness.
-It's important for listeners to be able to hear each side, especially the man who ultimately pulled the trigger.
+Vic knew it was important for listeners to hear each side of the story—especially the man who ultimately pulled the trigger.

-While Game focused solely on death, Nas crafted a song around the entire life of Rakim when he recorded “U.B.R.
-(Unauthorized Biography of Rakim)."
+Game focused solely on death “Never Can Say Goodbye,” but on “U.B.R.
+(Unauthorized Biography of Rakim),” Nas crafts a song around the life of Rakim.
 In under four minutes, Nasir gives listeners a detailed history lesson on the legendary MC, converting an impressive amount of information into rhyme (even though Rakim didn’t take the homage well when the record was initially released).
-Raekwon, another admired and acclaimed storyteller, employed a similar approach to sharing an artist's biography when he teamed up with CeeLo Green to tell the story of Marvin Gaye.
-From his birth on the 2nd of April to the bullet from his father’s gun that took his life on April 1, Marvin's tale is delivered with incredible vividness.
-Raekwon’s samurai-sharp penmanship has been documented throughout his lengthy career, but hearing him provide an accurate account of Marvin Gaye’s life with an entire Wikipedia data dump was great even by his standards.
+Raekwon, another admired and acclaimed storyteller, employed a similar approach when he teamed up with CeeLo Green to tell the story of Marvin Gaye.
+From his birth on the 2nd of April to the bullet from his father’s gun that took his life on April 1, Raekwon delivers Marvin’s tale with incredible vividness.
+His samurai-sharp penmanship has been well-documented throughout his lengthy career, but hearing The Chef provide an accurate account of Gaye’s life with an entire Wikipedia data dump is excellent even by his standards.

-Similar praise can be given to Lupe Fiasco, an author and poet who has filled hip-hop with descriptive tales of skateboarding misfits and undead hustlers.
+We could give similar praise to Lupe Fiasco, an author and poet who has filled hip-hop with descriptive tales of skateboarding misfits and undead hustlers.
 Still, in a deep catalog of creative genius, “Hip-Hop Saved My Life” stands out as a remarkable play-by-play of a Southern rapper on the rise.
-Inspired by Slim Thug, the song takes pieces of the Houston rapper's real life and builds a narrative around the experiences of his come-up.
+Inspired by Slim Thug, the song takes pieces of the Houston rapper’s real life and builds a narrative around the experiences of his come-up.
 “Hip-Hop Saved My Life” isn’t a biography, but it’s not complete fiction—Lupe took what was necessary to complete a realistic portrait resembling a Southern rap OG.

-From Immortal Technique's harrowing story of Billy Jacobs on "Dance With The Devil" to Logic stepping into the shoes of a man struggling with suicide on "1-800-273-8255," the list of hip-hop artists who have used songs as a vehicle for incredible, out of the box storytelling is endless.
-The genre may never receive the same accolades, recognition or respect as writers in television, film and literature, but rap is filled with some of the best stories and storytellers in the world—it's so much more than Ice Cube having himself a good day.
+From Immortal Technique’s harrowing story of Billy Jacobs on “Dance With The Devil” to Logic stepping into the shoes of a man struggling with suicide on “1-800-273-8255,” the list of hip-hop artists who have used songs as a vehicle for incredible, out of the box storytelling is endless.
+The genre’s practitioners may never receive the same accolades, recognition, or respect as writers in television, film, and literature.
+Still, rap is filled with some of the best stories and storytellers in the world—it’s so much more than Ice Cube having himself a good day.

 By Yoh, aka 4 Yohz Eyez Only, aka @Yoh31